Colorado Referrals 303-988-2645

 In order to be considered for a referral by Second Wind Fund, the child or youth must be:

-Without insurance or Medicaid, or be under-insured and not have financial resources to pay for therapy
+- Without insurance or underinsured and do not have the financial means to pay for therapy